 Look at this mess.
-Six mana base cost, then two more and a tap to discard a card you just drew and draw again.
+Six mana base cost, then two more to tap and discard a card you just drew to draw again.
 Not only does this cost a heap of resources without improving your overall hand size, it's also hard to regulate, as players can freely shuffle the cards in their hand.
-Thus, unless players remember to set aside their drawn cards, there's an honesty system in play here—and you just know Chad's gonna cheat you if he can.
+Thus, unless players remember to set aside their drawn cards, there's an honesty system in play here—and you just know Chad's gonna cheat if he can.
 Jerk.

 3. Goblin Firebug

-A 2/2 with goblin synergies isn't terrible for two mana, but not only does Firebug actively sabotages you by sacrificing a land when he leaves play.
+A 2/2 with goblin synergies is fair, but Firebug actively sabotages you by sacrificing a land when he leaves play.
 Land removals are rare and powerful—don't give your opponent a freebie with this handicap.

 2. Razor Boomerang

 Boy is this one a waste of mana.
 Razor needs three to cast and two to equip.
 Once attached to a creature, you can tap that unit to deal one damage to any target, but you have to return Razor to your hand.
 Seriously, five mana and a creature-tap for one damage?
 For the same mana costs, try instead utilizing the fierce "Sword of" artifacts instead.